crccheck/docker-pod/graphite/README.md

 Most people use it for server monitoring.
 This is based off [smartprocedure]'s fix for [evarga]'s graphite Docker image.

-Features of this image:
+Differences [smartprocedure]'s Docker image:

-* Better support for external volumes for persitence
+* Better support for external volumes for persistence
+* More logs are exposed as volumes

   [evarga]: https://registry.hub.docker.com/u/evarga/graphite/
   [smartprocedure]: https://registry.hub.docker.com/u/smartprocure/graphite

+This image is only for local development only.
+Although you can provide a lot of your own configuration, many other configuration options, notably the Django SECRET_KEY, are unchanged.

 Auth
 ----